What do you want to know?

 When can babies eat Chicken?

 Babies can eat Chicken from around 6 months when starting solids.
-Babies can eat chicken from around 6 months when starting solids.
-Chicken must be fully cooked and soft enough to mash between your fingers.
-Shredded or strip-shaped works best.
+Babies can eat chicken from around 6 months, once they're starting solids.
+Chicken must be fully cooked (no pink, juices run clear) and soft enough to mash between your fingers — shredded or strip-shaped works best.
+Meat is one of the best sources of iron from around 6 months, when a baby's own iron stores start to run low, so offering it regularly is valuable.

 Is Chicken a choking hazard for babies?